 Can foreigners buy property in New Zealand?

-Previously, foreigners generally didn’t have any issues to buy property in New Zealand.
+Previously, foreigners generally didn’t have any issues buying property in New Zealand.

 However, the government has forbidden non-resident foreigners from buying established property, to curb escalating property prices.